-Section 1.14 OVERLAY ZONING DISTRICTS:
+Section 1.14 OVERLAY ZONING DISTRICTS

-The following overlay zoning districts are also made a part of the zoning ordinance.
+The following overlay zoning districts are also made a part of the Zoning Ordinance.
 On property where both the zoning districts (Section 1.12) and the overlay districts would apply, the use or development of such a property shall comply with both the zoning district and the overlay district.
-The following overlay zoning districts shall be known by the following respective symbols and names:
+The following overlay zoning districts shall be known by the following respective symbols and names as shown in Table 2: